Parent Information & Policies

 Scope and Limit: Camp staff and administrators are not qualified to provide healthcare to campers beyond the scope of general first aid, for example, cleaning a wound and applying a bandage.
 Any incident beyond a scrape or cut may require staff to contact a parent/guardian and Campus Safety.
 Campus Safety will assess the incident and determine whether emergency personnel (local EMS) are required.
 Camp staff and administrators are trained in general first aid and CPR including the use of AED through Safe Colleges’ online trainings.
 Camp staff and administrators are not qualified to give medications to campers.
 It is the parent’s/guardian’s responsibility to ensure the campers have the medications necessary to participate in camp activities.

-EMERGENCIES: In the case that a camper cannot breath or loses consciousness, CPR will be administered and/or AED used until emergency personnel arrive.
-In the case of all emergencies, Campus Safety will be called first and parent/guardian will be notified.
+EMERGENCIES: In the case that a camper cannot breathe or loses consciousness, CPR will be administered and/or AED used until emergency personnel arrive.
+In the case of all emergencies, call 911 first and then Campus Safety.
+Notify the camp office, where someone will call the parent/guardian.

 - Healthcare Administrator: ExploreHope Academic Outreach does not have a designated healthcare administrator or provider.
 In the case of incident or illness, parents are expected to pick up their camper and/or Campus Safety is enlisted, as is the policy of Hope College.